humdrum-tools/humdrum-documentation/guide/ch15/index.md

 passing intervals* respectively.

 Another type of harmonic interval may be deemed to occur even when there are no concurrently sounding pitches.
-In Example 15.1, the alternating F&rarr;A and D&rarr;B imply subdominant and dominant harmonic functions and so suggest the intervals of a major third followed by a major sixth.
+In Example&nbsp;15.1, the alternating F&rarr;A and D&rarr;B imply subdominant and dominant harmonic functions and so suggest the intervals of a major third followed by a major sixth.
 We might call these intervals *implicit